 2. Eat plenty of fiber

-If you can eat between 25 and 50 grams of processed (examples: bread, noodles), and unprocessed (fruits and vegetables) fiber each day, this can help you have more regular bowel movement.
+If you can eat between 25 and 50 grams of processed (examples: bread, noodles) and unprocessed (fruits and vegetables) fiber each day, this can help you have more regular bowel movements and more efficient bowel movements, says Dr. Lee.

 Look at your medications to see which ones may cause constipation.
-If you suspect a drug you are taking is causing your problem, work with your primary care doctor to address it.
+If you suspect a drug you are taking is causing your problem, work with your primary care provider to address it.

-If those over-the-counter stool softeners and laxatives are not effective for you, I suggest talking to a gastroenterologist to discuss what other medications might be helpful in addressing your constipation.
+If those over-the-counter stool softeners and laxatives are not effective for you, Dr. Lee suggests talking to a gastroenterologist to discuss what prescription medications might be helpful in addressing your constipation and to rule out any organic process that might be causing your constipation.